How Gemini CLI builds context and learns about your codebase

 You can use the command /tools to list all tools available.

 A recent feature added to the Gemini CLI is the ability to reference files and directories directly in your prompt using the @ symbol.
-This is a powerful way to quickly provide context to the model without it having to search for files.
+This is an effective way to provide context to the model faster without it having to search for files.

 For example, you can ask: